QuantEcon/lecture-python-intro/lectures/networks.md

 ```

 In other words, $e$ is the dominant eigenvector of $A$ (the eigenvector of the
-largest eigenvalue --- see the discussion of the Perron-Frobenius theorem in
+largest eigenvalue --- see the discussion of the {ref}`Perron-Frobenius theorem<perron-frobe>` in the eigenvalue lecture.
-{ref}`the eigenvalue lecture <perron-frobe>`

 To better understand {eq}`ev_central`, we write out the full expression
 for some element $e_i$